wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/intro-to-m365-core-services/includes/2-sharepoint-online.md

 ![SharePoint Online](../media/publishing-sites-classic-to-modern-experience_image3.png)

 ## Compare SharePoint Online with an on-premises SharePoint Server
 SharePoint Online is a Microsoft cloud-based service.
-Instead of installing and deploying SharePoint Server on-premises, you can subscribe to a Microsoft 365 plan (or to the standalone SharePoint Online service).
+Instead of installing and deploying SharePoint Server on-premises, you can subscribe to an applicable Microsoft 365 plan (or to the standalone SharePoint Online service).
 SharePoint Online receives all the latest features with regular updates, managed by Microsoft.

 SharePoint Server, in comparison, requires your organization to maintain servers, including patching, updating, setting up, and maintaining the environment for high availability and disaster recovery.